kayannr/Citi-Bike-Analytics/README.md

 ![Dashboard_6](Figures/Dashboards/GENDER_ANALYSIS_II.png)
 >   * 1.
 The most popular start and stop time for all gender is 5:00 pm (17:00)
 >   * 2.
-The highest average trip duration for females was in the month of April at age 100-110.
+The highest average trip duration for females was in the month of April at age 100-110, which can be determined as erroneous.

 * V: Trip Duration Analysis
 ![Dashboard_7](Figures/Dashboards/TRIP_DURATION_ANALYSIS.png)